dmarrazzo/quarkus-env-config/README.md

 - https://developers.redhat.com/articles/2022/12/12/kubernetes-native-inner-loop-development-quarkus
 - https://quarkus.io/guides/deploying-to-openshift

-### OpenShift Pipeline
+### OpenShift Pipeline (Outer loop)

 OpenShift Pipelines is a cloud-native continuous integration and continuous delivery (CI/CD) solution based on the open-source Tekton project.
-It is designed to automate the process of building, testing, and deploying applications to OpenShift clusters.
+It is designed to automate the process of building, testing, and deploying applications to OpenShift clusters (AKA **outer loop**).

 **Key Features of OpenShift Pipelines:**